-In addition to the class in appraising, each certification candidate will be required to attend an EGA class in judging, review books, write a research paper, complete an apprenticeship in appraisal writing, and pass a final exam.
+In addition to the class in appraising, each certification candidate will be required to attend an EGA class in judging, review books, write a research paper, write ten appraisals, and pass a final exam.

 Enrollment: Candidates may enroll in the program after completion of the four-day course.